A Complete Guide for Identifying Trees that are Protected Trees in Christchurch

 What happens if I conduct work on a tree that is protected without permission?

-If you do work on a tree that is protected without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.
+If you do work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

-Can I contest a TPO or preservation order?
+Can I contest to a TPO or preservation order?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion